coronis-computing/heightmap_interpolation/docs/source/methods.rst

 Our heightmaps are bivariate functions of the form :math:`u(x, y) = z`, where x/y are the coordinates in a plane and z the corresponding elevation value.

-A simple way of defining the is to define the properties that the "interpolating surface" :math:`f(u)` must satisfy at interpolated areas using Partial Differential Equations (PDEs).
+A simple way of defining the interpolant is to define the properties that the "interpolating surface" :math:`f(u)` must satisfy at interpolated areas using Partial Differential Equations (PDEs).

 Once defined a given PDE, we can solve it using finite differences in a gradient-descent manner, where:

 .. math::
     f(u)_{t+1} = u_t - \phi*\nabla(f(u_t))

-Being the subindex :math:`t` the iteration index, :math:`\nabla(f(u_t))` the PDE or the *gradient* that we need to follow, \phi the size of the update at each iteration.
+Being the subindex :math:`t` the iteration index, :math:`\nabla(f(u_t))` the PDE or the *gradient* that we need to follow, \phi the size of the update step at each iteration.
 Given a properly small :math:`\phi`, we can iterate the equation above to *steady state* (i.e., no change) in order to solve for the functional.

-Using discretized differential stencils, we can work directly on the input cell grid, and evolve the previous equation using just convolutions for the  part.
+Using discretized differential stencils, we can work directly on the input cell grid, and evolve the previous equation using just convolutions.

 We implement all the methods in this section using the same PDE solver.
-Therefore, there is a set of parameters that are common to all the methods.
+Therefore, there is a set of parameters that are common to all the methods (see :ref:`common_pde_inpainting_parameters`).

-Before listing them, we explain some of the speed-up tricks that we use to accelerate the classical gradient descent optimization.
+Before listing them, we explain in the next sections some of the speed-up tricks that we use to accelerate the classical gradient descent optimization.

 Speed-Up Tricks
 ---------------